jakecush1/php-syntax-guide/phpsyntax.md

       != //true if not equal
       !== // true if not identical
 ```
-#PHP If & Else & Elseif
+#PHP If & Else & Elseif<br>
-  if statement - executes some code if one condition is true
+  if statement - executes some code if one condition is true<br>
-  if...else statement - executes some code if a condition is true and another code if that condition is false
+  if...else statement - executes some code if a condition is true and another code if that condition is false<br>
-  if...elseif...else statement - executes different codes for more than two conditions
+  if...elseif...else statement - executes different codes for more than two conditions<br>
   ```
     $myNum = 5;
     if ($myNum > 6){